sybrew/the-seo-framework/readme.txt

 		* The SEO meta object cache is now flushed on SEO settings save, when available and enabled.
 	* **Improved:**
 		* Post overview SEO Bar data rendering is a lot lighter now.
+		* Breadcrumbs have been improved:
-		* Breadcrumb images are no longer output when there's none present in the crumb.
+		 	1. Breadcrumb images are no longer output when there's none present in the crumb.
 				* Breadcrumbs' cache isn't invalidated, because this wasn't incorrect nor does it change the behavior; the output is just cleaner.
 				* Its presence used to be required (a few months ago), this is no longer the case.
 				* As stated various times: Schema.org usage is under heavy development and I'm trying my best to keep up.
+			2. Breadcrumbs no longer use fallback images, only set page/post images.
+				* Breadcrumbs' cache isn't invalidated, because this doesn't change the current usage behavior.
+			3. Parent pages' breadcrumbs now output social image, when applicable.
+			4. TODO The Blogpage-as-Homepage can now output a breadcrumb image, because you can now set an image in the homepage settings.
 	* **Changed:**
 		* A source link is no longer generated on feed entries without content.
 	* **Removed:**